WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.9.5a
+zRS - Responsive Slider - v2.9.6
 ===

-2.9.5a Update
+2.9.6 Update
 ---

-Made adjustments to the slide transition so slides don't vanish when you transition from one end to the other.

-a) Small bug fix, slider fetch slides again for resize functions.
+Added in two new public methods 'clear' and 'reInit'.
+They can be invoked by doing the following:

+	$('.slider').zRS('clear');
+	$('.slider').zRS('reInit');

+Clear will delete all the slides in the slider.

+ReInit will reinitialise the slider, counting all the slides and setting it all up correctly!

 #####Release History